aeroview/runtyp/README.md

 # Support, Feedback, and Contributions

 - Star this repo if you like it!
-- Submit an [issue](https://github.com/mhweiner/jsout/issues) with your problem, feature request or bug report
+- Submit an [issue](https://github.com/aeroview/runtyy/issues) with your problem, feature request or bug report
 - Issue a PR against `main` and request review.
 Make sure all tests pass and coverage is good.
-- Write about `forma` in your blog, tweet about it, or share it with your friends!
+- Write about `runtyy` in your blog, tweet about it, or share it with your friends!

 # Sponsorship
 <br>